Your evening decides your morning before you ever set an alarm

 Block 4: The digital sunset and why the phone rule is the hardest one

 One of the most studied evening behaviors is electronic media use, particularly smartphones.
-A 2023 systematic review and meta-analysis by Chu and colleagues, published in the Journal of Clinical Sleep Medicine, pooled results across multiple observational studies.
-Smartphone overuse was associated with 2.28 times the odds of poor sleep quality and longer time to fall asleep compared with non-overuse [2].
+A 2023 systematic review and meta-analysis by Chu and colleagues in the Journal of Clinical Sleep Medicine pooled results across multiple observational studies.
+Smartphone overuse was associated with 2.28 times the odds of poor sleep quality and a longer time to fall asleep compared with non-overuse [2].
 The mechanisms stack: stimulating content raises cortisol, blue light suppresses melatonin, and the cognitive arousal of checking messages or news lingers long after the phone is set down.

 “Smartphone overuse was associated with 2.28 times the odds of poor sleep quality compared with non-overuse.”
 Chu et al., Journal of Clinical Sleep Medicine 2023 [2]

 A large US cohort study published in 2025 in JAMA Network Open also reports that adults who use electronic screens daily in the hour before bed sleep less and are more likely to report poor sleep quality than non-users [8].
-Problematic smartphone use has further been associated with poor sleep quality as well as higher risk of depression and anxiety in a separate 2020 meta-analysis by Yang and colleagues [9].
+Problematic smartphone use has separately been linked with poor sleep quality and with higher risk of depression and anxiety in a 2020 meta-analysis by Yang and colleagues [9].
 Limiting screen use in the last 30 to 60 minutes before bed is one of the highest-impact changes most people can make.

 How to actually park a phone you are addicted to

-The advice “put your phone down before bed” ignores the reason most people do not.
-The phone is not just entertainment; it is a check-on-the-world device, a weather app, a clock, a flashlight, and an anxiety soother.
+The advice to put your phone down before bed ignores the reason most people do not.
+The phone is not just entertainment.
+It is a check-on-the-world device, a weather app, a clock, a flashlight, and an anxiety soother.
 A successful digital sunset replaces each of those functions before it removes the phone.
 Buy a proper alarm clock so you do not need the phone as one.
-Keep a paper notebook by the bed for thoughts.
+Keep a paper notebook by the bed for stray thoughts.
 Decide in advance where the phone sleeps: a kitchen drawer, a hallway shelf, anywhere that is not the nightstand.
 The goal is not moral purity.
 The goal is to make the phone’s absence the default rather than a nightly act of willpower.

-- Set a specific parking time: “At 9:30 pm, phone goes in the kitchen drawer.”
+- Set a specific parking time: at 9:30 pm, the phone goes in the kitchen drawer.

-- Tell the people who need to reach you in emergencies where the phone is charging, so they can still call.
+- Tell the people who need to reach you in an emergency where the phone is charging, so they can still get through.

-- Use a grayscale setting on your phone from 9 pm onward to make the screen less rewarding.
+- Switch the phone to grayscale from 9 pm onward to make the screen less rewarding.

-- Install a simple “focus” or “downtime” mode that blocks chosen apps after a set hour.
+- Use a focus or downtime mode that blocks chosen apps after a set hour.

 - Put a physical book, a notebook, or a glass of water on the nightstand where the phone used to be.